Student Responsibility for Catalog Changes

 Student Conduct Record Retention

-Conduct actions are a part of the student’s educational record and, therefore, are not available for public disclosure or discussion.
+Conduct records are a part of the student’s educational record and, therefore, are not available for public disclosure or discussion.
 The College will not disclose student disciplinary records outside the College, except as allowed by law, without prior written permission from the student.
 Disclosure of student’s conduct records without consent is permitted by law when other College officials are deemed by the College to have legitimate educational interests.
 This includes any College staff, a person or company with whom the College has contracted or a person serving on the Board of Trustees.

 The College will communicate with accepted and enrolled students in a variety of methods.
 It is the College’s policy that electronic mail (email) be an official communication mechanism with students.
 Students have a right to accurate and timely information regarding matters affecting their education.
 Students should expect to receive information regarding academic records, financial aid, billing, advising registration and other college information via the College sponsored email system.
 All students are assigned an official Northeast Iowa Community College email address (email@example.com) and all electronic mail from the College is sent to this address.
 Students may forward their NICC email account to a personal mobile device if desired.
 Directions are provided through the NICC Helpdesk.
 Along with other forms of communication, students are responsible for receiving, reading, complying with and responding to official email communications from the College.
 A student’s failure to receive or read in a timely manner official communications sent to the student’s official email address does not absolve the student from knowing and complying with the content of the official communication.
 In recognition that certain communications may be time-critical, students are expected to review their official email address on a frequent and consistent basis in order to stay current with college communications.